MrFlynn/Minecraft-Biome-Traveler/README.md

 15w51b.
 However, it should work with all snapshots and versions between 1.8.9 and snapshot 15w51b.
 It is unknown whether or not it will work with other versions.

+The compiled EXE should work with Windows 7+, however it has only been tested with Windows 10 Build 10586.

+#### License:
+This program is under the MIT license.
+More details are in the LICENSE file.